raphaelquast/EOmaps/docs/api.rst

 :ref:`scalebar`, :ref:`compass`,  :ref:`webmap_layers` or :ref:`geodataframe` to the map,
 or you can start to :ref:`shape_drawer`, add :ref:`utility` and :ref:`callbacks`.

-Once the map is ready, a snapshot of the map can be saved at any time by using:
+Once the map is ready, an image of the map can be saved at any time by using:

 .. code-block:: python